Balela Salad (Middle Eastern Bean Salad)

-Salads like this with low-glycemic ingredients are a great choice for any phase of the South Beach Diet, but this is too high in carbs for a low-carb diet.
+Salads like this with low-glycemic ingredients are a great choice for any phase of the original South Beach Diet, but this is too high in carbs for a low-carb diet.
 If you want a salad that’s lower in carbs, use less beans and more of the other ingredients, or add a protein like Feta cheese, tuna, or chicken.

 Find More Recipes Like This One:

 Use Meatless Recipes or Salad Recipes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 This salad was first posted in 2009, inspired by another blogger’s version that’s no longer online.
 It was updated with greatly improved photos and more information in 2022.

 36 Comments on “Balela Salad (Middle Eastern Bean Salad)”

 I meal prep a grain or bean salad every week to take to the office for lunch, gonna make this ASAP!!
 I love parsley too!!
 For what it’s worth I find that chopped grape or cherry tomatoes generally hold up pretty well in a recipe like this when refrigerated (I’ve been making a quinoa tabbouleh for years with chopped grape or cherry tomatoes).